aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/navigation-and-interaction/bookmarks/_index.md

 **ECMAScript/ES6:**

-1. Import the AsposePDFforNode.mjs module.
+1. Import the AsposePDFforNode.js module.
 1. Specify the name of the PDF file from which the bookmarks will be removed.
 1. Initialize the AsposePdf module.
 Receive the object if successful.
 1. Call the function [AsposePdfDeleteBookmarks](https://reference.aspose.com/pdf/nodejs-cpp/organize/asposepdfdeletebookmarks/).